HewlettPackard/oneview-golang/Godeps/_workspace/src/github.com/docker/machine/docs/drivers/virtualbox.md

 # Oracle VirtualBox

 Create machines locally using [VirtualBox](https://www.virtualbox.org/).
-This driver requires VirtualBox 4+ to be installed on your host.
+This driver requires VirtualBox 5+ to be installed on your host.
+Using VirtualBox 4.3+ should work but will give you a warning.
+Older versions will refuse to work.

     $ docker-machine create --driver=virtualbox vbox-test